skiptirengu/superagent-retry-delay/README.md

 ## Retrying Cases

-  Currently the retrying logic checks for any error, but it will allow a list of status codes to avoid retrying - this is handy if you're testing say 404's.
+  Currently the retrying logic ONLY checks for errors in the provided list of status codes.

 ## License